MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-getting-started.md

    ![img](../../../media/mesh-scripting/getting-started/UploaderCreateUIProjectSettings.png)

 1. In the **Mesh Environments** window, **Update Environment** tab, select your environment and scene to upload.
 If the scene has a Mesh Cloud Scripting component, the deployment configurations will be shown along with the selected scene.
-Select the **Edit Settings** to add or change the configs associated with the current environment and scene.
-Select **Save Settings** to save and update the settings and you should see the updated configs, as illustrated below.
+Press **Edit Settings** to add or change the configs associated with the current environment and scene.
+Press **Save Settings** to save and update the settings and you should see the updated configs, as illustrated below.

    ![img](../../../media/mesh-scripting/getting-started/001-update-environment-tab.png)
    ![img](../../../media/mesh-scripting/getting-started/UploaderUpdateUIProjectSettings.png)